 Chobe National Park, Botswana

-In the legendary game-rich Savuti region of Chobe, track lions, leopards, hyenas and their prey, including large herds of giraffe, zebra, and antelope, and savor unparalleled elephant viewing, with herds numbering in the thousands.
+The Savuti region of Chobe is legendary, with resident lions, leopards, and hyenas, and on thrilling game drives we track them as well as their prey, including large herds of giraffe, kudu, and roan and sable antelope.
+Chobe also offers unparalleled elephant viewing, with numbers in the tens of thousands.

-Flying right to remote Xugana Lodge, set on a private island in the Okavango Delta, game view by mokoro (canoe) in lily–filled lagoons and enjoy open-air dining and crimson sunsets over the Delta.
-At night, listen to the hippos that come ashore to graze around camp.
+Flying right to Xugana Island, set on a private island in the Okavango Delta, we game view by quiet mokoros (canoes) poled through water lily–filled lagoons by our game spotters.
+The birdlife here is phenomenal, and we may see lechwe and sitatunga splashing through the shallows.
+Evenings feature al fresco dining and crimson sunsets over the lagoon.
 Depart on Day 11.